rothmi12/TarSpot_of_Corn/README.md

 3) TNF_map.txt

 Save them wherever you want, and change the path to where you saved them so that R can find them.

+All bioinformatic pipelines used prior to analysis can be found at: https://github.com/Gian77/Students_PLP847_2018